NunzioFiore99/PirelliTechChallengeBE/README.md

 - Guide:
   - Database:
-    - Create a server DB connection using a MySQL DB
+    - Create a server Database connection using a MySQL DB.
+The name of connection will be measurementsdb (The connection string must be jdbc:mysql://localhost:3306/measurementsdb)
   - Backend:
     - Open Postman and import a collection of request (Pirelli_Tech_Challenge.postman_collection.json)
     - Open Eclipse (Check if Spring framework is installed) or STS (Spring Tool Suite) and import Maven Project (PirelliTechChallengeBE)